MohamedMostafa404/RAG-Medical-Chatbot-COVID-19/README.md

 Usage

--Ask questions about COVID-19 in the chat interface.
+- Ask questions about COVID-19 in the chat interface.

--The AI will answer based on the PDF knowledge base.
+- The AI will answer based on the PDF knowledge base.

 ---

 Contributing

--Feel free to fork this repository, make changes, and submit pull requests.
+- Feel free to fork this repository, make changes, and submit pull requests.

--For major changes, please open an issue first to discuss what you would like to change.
+- For major changes, please open an issue first to discuss what you would like to change.

 ---